 - Progression in teaching and learning across all key stages within the strands of computer science, information technology and digital literacy.

-- Analysis of pupils’ work and learning walks to be completed each term to ensure progression and NC coverage.
+- Accurate analysis of pupils’ work and learning walks, which will be completed each term, to ensure progression and NC coverage.

-- Access to Chromebooks (and computers in EYFS) across the key stages, which will aid in implementation of skills and knowledge.
+- Access to Chromebooks and iPads (and computers in EYFS) across the key stages, to aid in implementation of skills and knowledge.

-- Children will have the opportunity to explore, discuss and respond to key issues including cyberbullying, online safety, social media and security.
+- Children who have the opportunity to explore, discuss and respond to key issues including cyberbullying, online safety, social media and security.

-- Wider curriculum links are implemented including links with mathematics, design and technology and history.
+- Wider curriculum links which are implemented including: links with mathematics, design and technology and history.

-- The importance of online safety is high profile which is reflected in school displays and further coverage is completed throughout the key stages.
+- Instil in our children the importance of online safety with a high profile.
+This is reflected in school displays and further coverage is completed throughout the key stages.

-- Parents are informed when issues relating to online safety arise.
+- Parents who are informed when issues relating to online safety arise.

 - Communication between teachers and parents provided via Class Dojo.
 Student accounts available for remote learning access.

-- Children will be prepared for both future education and jobs, with a bank of computing skills and knowledge.
+- be prepared for both future education and jobs, with a bank of computing skills and knowledge.

-- Children will be confident when using technology and be able to achieve their desired goals.
+- be confident when using technology and be able to achieve their desired goals.

-- Children will be able to use their computational thinking and apply this to their everyday lives.
+- able to use their computational thinking and apply this to their everyday lives.

-- Children will have a secure and comprehensive knowledge of digital systems and technology.
+- have a secure and comprehensive knowledge of digital systems and technology.

-- Children will be able to apply the British values (democracy, tolerance, mutual respect, rule of law and liberty) when using different systems and technology.
+- be able to apply the British values (democracy, tolerance, mutual respect, rule of law and liberty) when using different systems and technology.